Krystian19/cactus-app/README.md

 + - [ ] Implement a not found page for for requests outside of client or content that is not found
 + - [ ] Add more series to the backend-admin's seeding script data
 + - [ ] Create an error component to show if the client's requests fails
-+ - [x] Create a server-side error page to show if the initial ApolloClient SSR request fails
 + - [ ] Setup Category filters for the search view
   + - [ ] Implement Category filtering Component for the search view
 + - [ ] Setup multi-language support for the client